cufyorg/http/README.md

     //will be automatically parsed into a JSONBody (when the
     //Content-Type is set to json)
     .middleware(JSONMiddleware.middleware())
-    //ok done from the request.
+    //ok done from the sending part.
 We now need to consume the response.
     //The middlewares are interacting with each other using Actions
     //So, we need to talk their language.
 To register a callback for
     //the connected action (when the response is ready) you need to